MalavikaKalani/Automated-Survey-Application/README.md

 dropdown,5) To which gender identity do you most identify?,no image,null,6, Female, Male, Transgender Female, Transgender Male,Non-Conforming,Prefer Not to Answer short-answer,6) Describe the image below.,image included,stereotypes`

-When the submit button is clicked and the survey is ended, an output file will be generated in the Assest folder with the following format showing the questions and the corresponding answers:
+When the submit button is clicked and the survey is ended, an output file will be generated in the Assest folder (check output.txt for correct formatting) with the following format showing the questions and the corresponding answers:

 `1) What is your name?,Malavika
 2) What is your age?,20